 Classified Employee of the Month

 Vicki Williams, a para-educator, was nominated by Principal Pam Nolan for her contributions to the Sacramento County Office of Education.
-Ms. Williams works at SCOE's Prairie West Elementary School in a classroom with children, grades K-3, who have severe disabilities.
+Ms. Williams works at SCOE's Prairie Elementary School—West Campus site with children, grades K-3, who have severe disabilities.
 She is an integral part of a team of four educators who provide instruction to children with many special needs.
 She also provides support for a student who needs additional assistance at school and on the school bus.
 She meets the student at home and rides on the bus to school with him each morning, making the return trip with him in the afternoon.
 Ms. Williams is highly trained to provide support for this student, who has significant medical needs, and she has developed a strong relationship with the student and his mother.
 Ms. Williams, who is known for her artistic skills, decorates the school with elaborate, colorful displays that delight the students.
 She is also the unofficial school photographer, and has provided students and staff with wonderful pictures and albums of trips to the pumpkin patch, River Cats baseball games, and more.
 Her supervisor says that she is "one of those employees who always wears a smile, has a friendly greeting for every person who enters the building, and demonstrates a love for her students.
 She is always positive and willing to try new things.
 Instead of thinking 'can't,' Vicki models 'can too!'"
 Ms. Williams has been employed by the Sacramento County Office of Education since September 1994.

 Certificated Employee of the Month